MartinAustad/Light_Pollution_Shearwater_nest_attendance/README.md

 # Light_Pollution_and_Shearwater_nest_attendance
-Repository containing script and data for the studying the effects of light pollution from industrial ships on shearwater nest attendance.
+Repository containing script and data for the studying the effects of light pollution from industrial ships on adult shearwater nest attendance.

 A study on how the light pollution from ships anchoring in front of a shearwater colony affects nest attendance.
 The study and script covers all steps of data cleaning and analysis which lead to final results.
 It combines three data sources:
 Shearwater registrations at a cavernous colony entrance using a Radio Frequency Identification (RFID) system